 Xerpa is a Brazilian company providing services designed to simplify HR processes.
-The cloud-based solution is a robust platform for managing employee data, including onboarding, payroll calculation, and benefits administration.
-It has strong analytic capabilities with data visualization features, and goes with a mobile version for user convenience.
+The cloud-based solution is a robust platform for managing employee data, including onboarding, payroll calculation, and employee benefits administration.
+It has strong analytic capabilities with data visualization features and goes with a mobile version for user convenience.

 RolePoint's software is used by more than 2 million employees and over 100 companies.
 To deliver uninterrupted services to such a large user base, RolePoint employs a variety of technologies, including Python and Elixir.